 All Spanish and Latin American Studies majors and minors in any of the emphases offered must complete an appropriate period of language immersion in residence in a country where the language is spoken.
 This program meets the language immersion requirement.

 During the program students will observe in the local clinic, as well as participate in health education programming for elementary school students.
 This can be counted towards the UW-Eau Claire Service Learning Requirement.

-The program runs for 8 weeks, from early June to late July.
-Exact program dates are determined the semester prior to departure.
+The program runs for 8 weeks, from June 3 to August 2, 2016.